scorninpc/PergaminhosMCIssues/README.md

 # 🌟 PergaminhosMC

-Crie pergaminhos mágicos e personalize seus itens com lores, encantamentos e recursos únicos para a sua aventura no Minecraft.
+Create magical scrolls and customize your items with lores, enchantments, and unique features for your Minecraft adventure.

-## ✨ Transforme sua jogabilidade com itens únicos e personalizados!
+## ✨ Transform your gameplay with unique and personalized items!

-**PergaminhosMC** é o plugin definitivo para Minecraft que permite criar pergaminhos mágicos para modificar os itens do seu servidor de forma inovadora!
-Desafie seus jogadores, torne seu mundo mais vibrante e crie equipamentos como nunca antes!
+**PergaminhosMC** is the ultimate Minecraft plugin that allows you to create magical scrolls to modify your server's items in innovative ways!
+Challenge your players, make your world more vibrant, and create equipment like never before!

-## 🚀 Recursos incríveis
+## 🚀 Amazing features

-- 📝 Crie pergaminhos únicos para encantamentos, nomes e lores!
+- 📝 Create unique scrolls for enchantments, names, and lores!
-- 🎨 Personalize seus itens com facilidade e criatividade.
+- 🎨 Easily and creatively personalize your items.
-- 🌍 Torne seu servidor mais divertido e envolvente.
+- 🌍 Make your server more fun and engaging.
-- 🔥 Descubra e colete pergaminhos raros e poderosos!
+- 🔥 Discover and collect rare and powerful scrolls!

-## 🌟 Por que escolher PergaminhosMC?
+## 🌟 Why choose PergaminhosMC?

-Faça seus jogadores se envolverem para criar itens unicos e se destacar no mundo de Minecraft!
-Com PergaminhosMC, você tem total controle para criar experiências personalizadas e surpreendentes para seus jogadores.
-Torne sua jogabilidade mais emocionante e cheia de aventura!
+Get your players involved to create unique items and stand out in the Minecraft world!
+With PergaminhosMC, you have full control to craft personalized and surprising experiences for your players.
+Make your gameplay more exciting and adventure-filled!

-## 📚 Exemplos de Uso
+## 📚 Examples of Use

-Aqui estão algumas ideias de como você pode usar o PergaminhosMC:
+Here are some ideas on how you can use PergaminhosMC:

-- 💰 Venda pergaminhos em NPCs, criando uma economia personalizada.
+- 💰 Sell scrolls to NPCs, creating a custom economy.
-- 🐉 Drope pergaminhos de mobs e chefes, tornando as batalhas mais recompensadoras.
+- 🐉 Drop scrolls from mobs and bosses, making battles more rewarding.
-- 🎯 Crie recompensas de missões (quests) para incentivar a exploração e o progresso.
+- 🎯 Create quest rewards to encourage exploration and progress.
-- ⚙️ Desenvolva pergaminhos incrementais que permitem aos jogadores melhorar seus encantamentos ao longo do tempo.
+- ⚙️ Develop incremental scrolls that allow players to improve their enchantments over time.

-## 🤝 Junte-se à Nossa Comunidade
+## 🤝 Join Our Community

-- Reporte problemas e envie sugestões de melhorias usando a aba de **Issues** no GitHub.
+- Report issues and suggest improvements using the **Issues** tab on GitHub.
-- Para suporte mais rápido, participe do nosso **[Discord](https://discord.gg/hfg4ustB3J)**.
+- For faster support, join our **[Discord](https://discord.gg/hfg4ustB3J)**.

-## 💰 Como obter
+## 💰 How to get
-*Distribuído exclusivamente mediante doação única no GitHub de qualquer valor.* Nos Apoie com qualquer valor para obter acesso ao plugin.
-Sua doação ajuda a manter e expandir o projeto!
+*Distributed exclusively through a one-time donation on GitHub of any value.* Support us with any amount to gain access to the plugin.
+Your donation helps us maintain and expand the project!

-## ⚙️ Como começar
+## ⚙️ How to start
-1. 💳 Faça uma doação no GitHub.
+1. 💳 Make a donation on GitHub.
-2. 📩 Após a doação, nos envie seu usuário Github em nosso [Discord](https://discord.gg/hfg4ustB3J), e receba o JAR.
+2. 📩 After donating, send us your GitHub username in our [Discord](https://discord.gg/hfg4ustB3J), and receive the JAR.
-3. 🛠️ Basta baixar o JAR na pasta plugins do seu Minecraft e iniciar o servidor.
+3. 🛠️ Simply download the JAR into your Minecraft plugins folder and start the server.
-4. 🎉 Agora divirta-se personalizando e evoluindo seus itens!
+4. 🎉 Now enjoy customizing and leveling up your items!